lauracpierre/FA_Timeline/README.md

 ### What is available to you

-We already pre-loaded the list of messages for you from a json file, so you do not need to handle any of the networking aspect.
+We already pre-loaded the list of conversations for you from a json file, so you do not need to handle any of the networking aspect.
 Loading this file is done synchronously in the viewDidload method of the controller.
-The class `FA_Message` already possess all the properties you will need for this exercise.
+The classes `FA_Conversation` && `FA_Message` already possess all the properties you will need for this exercise.

+The following properties in `FA_Conversation` are available to you:
+* from: String = The main sender
+* read: Bool = Whether or not the conversation was read
+* blurb: The blurb of the last message
+* messages: The array of `FA_Message`

-The following properties are available to you:
+The following properties in `FA_Message` are available to you:
 * from: String = The sender's email address
 * body: String = This is the full HTML message.
 * content_loaded: Boolean = Whether or not the message is fully loaded.
 For the sake of the exercise, the content of `body` will already be loaded so that you do not have to perform any network call.
 The content_loaded can be then ignored.